Supporting your typically developing child

 Each day, you and your typically developing child will probably come across tricky experiences and emotions.
 Shared problem-solving is a good way to work through them.

 First it’s important to recognise your child’s emotions before you try to solve problems.
-For example, you might see that he’s getting angry about something that his sibling is doing.
-You could say, ‘Miles, it looks like you’re angry that Megan won’t turn off her favourite show on the TV.
+For example, you might see that she’s getting angry about something that her sibling is doing.
+You could say, ‘Megan, it looks like you’re angry that Miles won’t turn off his favourite show on the TV.
 It’s OK to feel angry’.

 Feeling connected to people within and outside the family is important for all children.

-For your typically developing child, this can happen through playdates with other children, both those with and without siblings with disability.
+For your typically developing child, this can happen by playing and socialising with friends, both those with and without siblings with disability.
 You could also help your typically developing child connect with others through team sports, extracurricular activities, or church and community organisations.

-Peer support groups for siblings might also help your child better understand disability, make more friends, get new ideas for handling tricky situations and feel OK about herself and her feelings.
-These groups might operate through disability services or associations, local councils or young carer support services.
+Peer support groups for siblings might also help your child better understand disability, make more friends, get new ideas for handling tricky situations, and feel OK about himself and his feelings.
+These groups often operate through disability services or associations, local councils or young carer support services.

-You can talk with your child about how other people might react to his brother or sister and how that might make him feel.
+You can talk with your child about how other people might react to her brother or sister and how that might make her feel.
 Let your child know it’s OK to feel sad if people say hurtful things.
-It might help him to have a few things that he can say back.
+It might help her to have a few things that she can say back.
 For example, ‘Chrissy’s brain just works differently from yours and mine’.